gary-1959/SCRLogic/README.md

 The software has complex calculations to perform to simulate the analogue circuitry, so a Windows (version 7 or later) PC with plenty of memory (at least 4GB) and a powerful CPU will improve the user experience.
 The software will run on 32-bit machines, but these may experience memory problems due to memory fragmentation, so 64-bit is recommended.

 A mouse with a scroll wheel is required.

-The demo version has some limitations on usage (most notably scripting and a limited number of faults) and will time out after 20 minutes of use.
-To unlock all the features you would need to remove the trivial licensing protection in the source and and recompile.

 ## SharpCircuit License